Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Sunbury - West has a median taxpayer income of $56,982 and an average of $67,245 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
+The median taxpayer income in Sunbury - West SA2 is $56,982 and the average is $67,245 according to postcode level ATO data aggregated by AreaSearch for financial year 2022.
 This is higher than Greater Melbourne's median income of $54,892 and average income of $73,761.
-Based on a Wage Price Index growth rate of 12.16% since financial year 2022, estimated incomes for September 2025 would be approximately $63,911 (median) and $75,422 (average).
-According to the 2021 Census, household, family, and personal incomes in Sunbury - West are around the 65th percentile nationally.
-The data shows that 40.2% of residents (4,613 people) fall into the $1,500 - 2,999 income bracket, similar to regional levels where 32.8% occupy this bracket.
-After housing costs, 86.2% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 5th decile.
+Based on a 12.16% growth in wages since financial year 2022, the current estimates would be approximately $63,911 (median) and $75,422 (average) as of September 2025.
+According to the 2021 Census, incomes in Sunbury - West cluster around the 64th percentile nationally.
+The income bracket of $1,500 - 2,999 is dominant with 40.2% of residents (4,613 people), which mirrors regional levels where 32.8% occupy this bracket.
+After housing expenses, 86.2% of income remains for other expenses.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income